PeteJames21/alx-system_engineering-devops/0x0C-web_server/README.md

 # 0x0C.
 Web server
 This directory contains a series of tasks that demonstrate how to work with a Nginx Web server.
 Each successive task builds on the previous until a complete (but rudimentary) web server has been developed.

+**NOTE**: Tasks 1-4 show how to configure the server using Bash.
+These tasks could be accomplished more cleanly using Puppet or other configuration management tools.
+Bash is used here only for educational purposes.

 ## 0-transfer_file
 Write a Bash script that transfers a file from our client to a server using `scp`: